Preparing for the Next Wave of Transformation

 Unfortunately, we still speak to many of these teams who lack the visibility and consistency to manage their Kubernetes clusters independently.
 If we’re asking these teams to be the engine of growth and innovation, these intentions need to be matched with investments in next-gen tools with automation and orchestration at the core of functionality.

 The ROI of orchestration platforms extends beyond simply being able to run your DevOps program more efficiently.
-With skills and talent shortages set to continue, technology specialists will be looking for those organisations who are walking the talk by delivering the best available tools and platforms.
+With skills and talent shortages set to continue, technology specialists will be looking for those organizations that are walking the talk by delivering the best available tools and platforms.

 About the author